 Over the past three years, very excited politicians have used every opportunity to talk about 4IR as the next phase of South Africa’s development.
 But few of them — or us — seem to have a firm grasp of what it is.
 The M&G Data Desk has spoken to experts, a telecoms company experimenting with educational tech, and even one of the creators of the term, to find out what 4IR really, actually, probably means

 The 4IR disrupts systems and our very sense of self

 In 2015, Nicholas Davis and Klaus Schwab started talking about the increasing frenzy around technological disruption.
-Mail & Guardian spoke to Davis about their process, and what he thinks 4IR means for South Africa.
+Their conversation would turn into a book — Shaping the Fourth Industrial Revolution — and a global dialogue.
+The Mail & Guardian spoke to Davis about their process, and what he thinks 4IR means for South Africa.